- FIL Homepage

-As the premier UK inter-lending community conference, Interlend annually attracts around 60-80 interlending staff from all levels of seniority, although it should be noted that a large proportion of our delegates are inter-lending practitioners – library assistants rather than professional grades.
+As the premier UK inter-lending community conference, Interlend annually attracts around 60-80 interlending staff from all levels of seniority with a large proportion of our delegates being inter-lending practitioners i.e. library assistants rather than professional grades.
 They come from all sectors of the Library community, primarily UK based and with perhaps more from HE/FE and Public Libraries than any other sectors.
-Interlend is also renowned for offering our delegates practical tips and guidance, as well as broadening their understanding of the world of interlending; as such, we try to encourage all our speakers and breakout session facilitators to keep this in mind.
+Interlend is also renowned for offering our delegates practical tips and guidance, as well as broadening their understanding of the world of interlending and as such, we try to encourage all our speakers and breakout session facilitators to keep this in mind.

 The FIL committee now invites applications from the inter-lending community to speak and/or run breakout sessions or workshop sessions.

-• The impact and implications of recent changes to copyright law
+- The impact and implications of copyright law

-Breakout sessions are typically 50 minutes long and can be tailored to meet the speaker’s needs – either chalk-and- talk or workshop based.
+Breakout sessions are typically 45 minutes long and can be tailored to meet the speaker’s needs – either chalk-and-talk or workshop based.

-Speakers accepted at FIL events will be able to attend the conference free of charge on the day on which they are speaking, along with one night’s accommodation where required and all reasonable travelling expenses.
-If speakers would like to attend the whole conference, a discounted fee of £95.00 will be charged to cover additional costs.
+Speakers accepted at FIL events will be able to attend the conference free of charge, along with one night’s accommodation where required and all reasonable travelling expenses

 Proposals should include:

-• A 500 – 800 word abstract detailing your proposal.
+- An abstract detailing your proposal (max.
+800 words.)
 We will also require a short description of your session (max.
 50 words) which will be displayed when delegates are choosing their parallel sessions

-Proposals should be emailed to email@example.com by 12th February 2016 after which point they will be reviewed by the Committee.
+Proposals should be emailed to the Chair of FIL Nigel Buckley email@example.com by 9th March 2018 after which point they will be reviewed by the Committee.
 The Chair will be in touch with all applicants after this date to confirm or decline your proposal.
 Submission of a proposal does not guarantee acceptance, and the Committee’s considered selection of proposals is final.
 We regret that due to time restrictions no correspondence over the decision will be entered into.

-If you’d like to informally discuss possible themes, topics or approaches for your sessions please don’t hesitate to get in touch with Sandra DeRoy firstname.lastname@example.org
+If you’d like to informally discuss possible themes, topics or approaches for your sessions please don’t hesitate to get in touch with Nigel Buckley firstname.lastname@example.org